Intercontinental Hotels says Asia, Middle East boosts Q3

-LONDON Nov 5 InterContinental Hotels Group , the world's largest hotelier, posted a 3.3 percent rise in third-quarter global room revenue boosted by a strong performance in Asia, Middle East and Africa.
+LONDON InterContinental Hotels Group (IHG.L), the world's largest hotelier, posted a 3.3 percent rise in third-quarter global room revenue boosted by a strong performance in Asia, Middle East and Africa.

 IHG, home to the Crowne Plaza, Holiday Inn and InterContinenal brands, had already warned that RevPAR growth - a measure closely watched by analysts - in its largest business in the Americas was hit in September.